 If you follow me on Instagram, you probably know I buy a lot of my clothes second hand.
 Even those from ethical brands I’ll buy from Ebay whenever possible, because why not?
 I’m paying a lot less, and usually the items are new with tags or in great condition.

 Here are 7 online marketplaces/apps where you can buy clothes and accessories secondhand.
 If I have a specific item in mind, I’d check all these sites first.
 Shopping this way is more sustainable and it saves me money.
 I’ve personally bought stuff from every store except ASOS Marketplace.
 I find Ebay and Poshmark to have the best deals.

 This post contains affiliate links

 Ebay can be overwhelming due to its sheer volume of listings.
 I narrow down my choices using Saved Searches on the Ebay phone app.
 I search by brand (“Christy Dawn”) or brand + size (“Christy Dawn medium”).
 You can be as general or as specific as you want with your searches.
 When new listings show up that fit your criteria, they’ll show up in your Saved Searches area.

 Many sellers on Poshmark are simply clearing out their closets, which is why you can find decent deals here.
-If they’re open to it, you can make the seller an offer, which is binding when they accept it.
+You can make the seller an offer, which is binding once they accept it.
 Poshmark is only available in the US and Canada for now.
 I’ve only bought from sellers within Canada so far.
 I’m not sure I can buy from a US seller.
 If your purchase is over $700 CAD, Poshmark offers a free authentification service.
 The seller would send the item to Poshmark HQ, and if the product is deemed authentic, Poshmark will ship to the buyer.
 The downside to the app is that I can’t seem to save my searches, so I’ll have to do fresh searches for my favourite brands each time to see what’s available.
 As a seller, what’s nice about Poshmark is that once an item sells, they email you a pre-paid postage label, so shipping is easier.